Overpackaging: Underfilled packages

 Underfilled packaging (Slack-fill packaging) refers to the design of packaging containers with internal volumes significantly exceeding the actual space required for the product, resulting in non-functional empty areas.
 The U.S. Food and Drug Administration (FDA) has defined six permissible reasons for functional underfilling in packaging: additional space required to protect contents; extra space necessitated by machinery requirements related to the packaged product; additional space resulting from natural settling of products during transportation; packaging-related space needed to facilitate food preparation or consumption; reusable containers with extra space (which helps display contents and maintains significant value after product use - including food containers, promotional items, commemorative durable containers, and gift sets); and additional space resulting from the inability to increase fill quantity or reduce package size due to food labeling requirements, tamper-evident features, or efforts to facilitate handling or prevent theft.
 The FDA considers packaging to be misleading if manufacturers fail to adequately fill packages for reasons other than those specified above.

 E-commerce

 Delivery of a small item in a much larger corrugated box, requiring air pillows for void-fill.
-Using mailing bags of appropriate size with padding helps to reduce material waste while providing necessary protection.

-In E-commerce, “the overpackaging of products has become a major ecological concern.”
-While traditional retail packaging often emphasizes product display functionality and may adopt minimalist designs, e-commerce logistics systems require independent shipping handling.
-This process involves multiple packaging layers: first, the retail packaging itself must be transported through courier systems; second, these retail packages are frequently placed in oversized corrugated boxes with substantial filler materials for stabilization.

-The packaging system presents a dual paradox.
-On the one hand, manufacturers optimizing packaging design for e-commerce shipping needs might ostensibly lead to excessive packaging for physical retail.
-Conversely, packaging designed solely for retail display purpose often fails to meet e-commerce logistics protection requirements.

-In the packaging design of electronic products, engineers need to take into account both the fragility of the products and the packaging protection during transportation at the same time.
-However, excessive protection may lead to excessive use of cushioning materials and oversized packaging dimensions, resulting in waste of packaging materials.
-Therefore, optimizing packaging design to ensure that it can effectively protect the products while reducing the packaging materials is an important goal in the current packaging design of electronic products.

-Special logistics requirements exacerbate packaging issues: some products require dual-layer packaging systems (pallet shipping packaging + individual delivery packaging).
-This design not only leads to a decrease in production efficiency, but also highlights the need for innovative packaging solutions.
+A simple padded mailer would have been adequate.